 It is one of the most influential websites offering tutorials for 3D programs such as SketchUp, 3ds Max, V-Ray, Photoshop, Maya, Cinema 4D, Modo, Maxwell Render, Corona Renderer, and many more you need.
 The site has an interesting podcast series called the ‘’SpectRoom’’ which explores the creative minds in Architectural visualization.
 The series includes insightful sessions with 3D artists, architects, photographers, and creative professionals.

 It is a platform to learn new skills and inspirational ideas which you can use in the projects.
 This site features high-quality tutorials from international professionals for all SketchUp users and CG (Computer Graphics) artists.
 The website also showcases different aspects of post-processing techniques and easy-to-follow instructions.

 It has a vast collection of content related to representation in architecture.
 Flooded with visualization tutorials, you can find 3D modeling, plans, diagrams, tips, and tricks for post-production images in Photoshop.
 They feature premium content for rendering and visualizations in Photoshop, which is hosted by udemy.

 It provides a vast library of innovative ideas for artists and designers around the world.
 Architect and illustrator Andreas A Tjeldflaat takes you through the post-production steps for architectural rendering in Photoshop.
 The process for the project shown below will walk you around the Photoshop techniques blending a CG building constructed in Modo and rendered in Rhino for the real photo.

-Project shown below: Composite a 3D building into a photo
+Project is shown below: Composite a 3D building into a photo